Skip to main content

 #...

-It means override rules above will only be applied to those resources propagated to clusters which has cluster: member1 label.
+Override rules above will only be applied to resources propagated to clusters which have the cluster: member1 label.

 fieldSelector